 * This post contains affiliate links.
 For more information, please read my affiliate disclosure. *

-Updating the fireplace in the family room wasn’t really on my initial list of items to do, but after painting the walls grey and trim white it became obvious that something will have to be done to update the fireplace.
+Updating the fireplace in the family room wasn’t really on my initial list of items to do, but after painting the walls grey and trim white, it became obvious that something would have to be done to update the fireplace.
 The stone was just too orange for my liking.
-I do love the rustic, dark wood mantel, but never got around to properly styling it.
-We had one of Pieter’s favorite Karoo photos printed on canvas and the plan was to use it to fill up the empty space above the mantle.
-As you can see below that hasn’t happened yet 😉 The picture on the left was my final version of mantel decorations for the longest time…
+I do love the rustic, dark wood mantel, but I never got around to properly styling it.
+We had one of Pieter’s favorite Karoo photos printed on canvas, and the plan was to use it to fill up the empty space above the mantle.
+As you can see below, that hasn’t happened yet 😉 The picture on the left was my final version of mantel decorations for the longest time… How sad does that look?

 The Plan